ganchiku/gas-calendar-slack/README.md

 ### Credentials for application

-Please store the credentails in GSA Property manually.
-Maybe there are better way, but for simple and easy use, it is good enough.
+For application use, store the credentials in GSA Property manually.
+While there may be better ways to manage credentials, this approach is simple and straightforward.
+Use the following Script Properties:

 **Script Properties**
 | Property | Value |